planetfederal/gxp/src/doc/tutorial/styler/styler.rst

      :align: center
      :width: 1000px

-We now have a new button which will show a powerfull styles dialog.
+We now have a new button which will show a powerful styles dialog.
 However, in order to edit colors, we still need to add a few things:

 * copy over the script/ux/colorpicker directory from GeoExplorer (https://github.com/opengeo/GeoExplorer/tree/master/app/static/script/ux/colorpicker)
 * copy over the theme/ux/colorpicker directory from GeoExplorer (https://github.com/opengeo/GeoExplorer/tree/master/app/static/theme/ux/colorpicker)